Red Dead Online Crimes and Opportunities - how to find Capitale and the three Jewels of the West

 - Sean Macguire - Great Plains or Tall Trees

 You can identify these associates by their $ icons on the map, but if you've not dealt with them before they may make you prove yourself before they'll hand out any jobs.
 Once you have trust, converse with them to get the lowdown on the latest activities available then get out there and complete their dirty work.
-Remember that you won't be able to get Opportunities from them until you've collected enough Capitale through Crimes or other means.
+Remember that you won't be able to get Opportunities from them until you've collected enough Capitale through Crimes or other means – the initial Covington Emerald Opportunity costs 15 Capitale on Standard difficulty, 20 on Hard, or 25 on Ruthless, with higher difficulties providing greater rewards.

 How to collect Capitale from Red Dead Online Crimes and Opportunities

 Obtaining Capitale is the main objective of the Red Dead Online Crimes and Opportunities you complete, so be on the watch for it at every chance you get.
-In addition to the reward received for carrying out your tasks, keep an eye out for secret stashes and make sure you search the bodies of your downed enemies so you don't miss any of those lucrative papers.
+In addition to the reward of cash and gold nuggets received for carrying out your tasks, keep an eye out for secret stashes and make sure you search the bodies of your downed enemies so you don't miss any of those lucrative papers.

 While exploring in Free Roam you should also pay attention to clues leading you to exposed Camps or unsecured Homesteads, as they can be raided to add extra Capitale to your growing stockpile.
 You can also buy Capitale from some vendors, such as the Fence in Saint Denis, in exchange for gold bars as a direct purchase, or part of the Hired Gun Kit that delivers them to your lockbox.